 Once you have determined that you can have solar on your building and there is sufficient space and energy load, the next step is to evaluate the level of interest in your building for installing a solar array.
-You can start with one-on-one conversations and move to an informal poll on a building message board or online listsery.
+You can start with one-on-one conversations and move to an informal poll on a building message board or online listserv.

 Your fellow residents are likely to have many questions, so you should share the information you have gathered, including this guide, and explain that more information will be gathered before any decisions are made.
-For example, you will need a site evaluation and quote from a contractor before you can discuss financial investment and potential savings in detail, but you can use the NYC Solar Map as a guide for rough estimations.
+For example, you will need а site evaluation and quote from а contractor before you can discuss financial investment and potential savings in detail, but you can use the NY Solar Map Launching in January of 2016) as a guide for rough estimations.
 When discussing solar with fellow residents or issuing a poll, it is important to clearly lay out the potential benefits of solar: